The Louvre in Paris illuminated at night

 Prior Coursework

-Course Equivalencies: Students may petition the Graduate Studies Committee to receive equivalencies for a maximum of three graduate courses they took while completing their M.A. degrees elsewhere.
-Proper documentation—syllabi, transcripts, and written work—is necessary, and equivalencies are granted only if the committee believes the work completed to be comparable to graduate courses or seminars offered in the Department.
+Students may petition the Graduate Studies Committee for course equivalencies.
+A maximum of three graduate courses completed during an MA degree at other institutions may be requested.
+Proper documentation, including syllabi, transcripts, and written work, is necessary.
+Equivalencies are granted only if the committee believes the work completed to be comparable to graduate courses or seminars offered in the Department.

 Probation